My child has an allergy. How can I find out which of your foods would be suitable?

 Our foods are distributed outside of the UK in many countries, please get in touch and one of our team will be able to help further.

 I have bought out of date food, what should I do?

 All of our foods leave us with a minimum shelf life of 75% and then it is delivered to our retailers.
 It is their responsibility to ensure that they are selling in-date stock, we are sorry if this has not been the case for you and would recommend that you return the item to store where you purchased it.
 We give a best before date on all our foods because we know that the food is at its best quality up to this time.
 We would however like to know more about your experience in case there is anything we can do to improve.
 Please get in touch.

 How do I prepare your cereals?

 There are instructions on the box on how to make up Organix cereals.
 Use your baby's usual milk.
-Sprinkle the suggested amount of cereal into a clean bowl, add your milk and mix thoroughly to prevent any lumps.
+Pour the suggested amount of milk into a clean bowl, sprinkle the cereal into the milk and mix thoroughly to prevent any lumps.
 Remember though that the preparation instructions are only a guideline, don't be worried about adding a little more milk or cereal to get a consistency that is just right for your little one.
 The amount of cereal you use depends on your baby's appetite.
 As your baby grows their appetite will too, so gradually increase the amount of cereal accordingly.
 If you use warm milk, you probably won’t need as much cereal as when you use cold milk.
 Always check the temperature of the cereal before you feed your baby.

 Can I freeze your foods?